swcarpentry/python-testing/03-exceptions.md

 > ## Learning Objectives {.objectives}
 >
-> *   Understand that exceptions are effectively specialized runtime tests
+> *   Learner will understand that exceptions are specialized runtime tests
-> *   Learn when to use exceptions and what exceptions are available
+> *   Learner will recognizes scenarios when to use exceptions and what exceptions are available
-> *   Recognize the differences between exceptions and assertions
+> *   Learner will recognize when to use exceptions as opposed to assertions

 Exceptions are more sophisticated than assertions.
 They are the standard error messaging system in most modern programming languages.
 Fundamentally, when an